Self-Organized Pattern Formation in Geological Soft Matter

-Many studies on this phenomenon have been performed at laboratory scale (Fig.~\ref{fig:osmosis}).
-However, chemical gardens can be found also in nature as geological structures.
-Though the length- and time-scales are clearly different, the same components and driven forces can occur in nature, such as, semipermeable membranes, osmotic pressure, concentration gradient, pH gradient, buoyancy pressure, fluid dynamics, and precipitation.
-Some examples of geological chemical gardens are hydrothermal vents on the sea-floor \cite{cardoso2017differing,sainz2018growth,Cartwright2019}, brinicles in sea-water \cite{brinicle,teston2024experimental} and on other celestial bodies \cite{vance2019self}.
-Besides, these structures, in particular in the form of alkaline submarine hydrothermal vents, are today viewed as one of the prime candidates for where life may have evolved on Earth \cite{russell1994,russell1997,Cartwright2019,cardoso2020}, within inorganic pores and vesicles \cite{ding2019intrinsic,ding2024dynamics}, in a process embedding patterns and information between two mineral phases \cite{cartwright2012beyond,cartwright2016dna,cartwright2024information}.
+Many studies on this phenomenon have been performed at the laboratory scale (Fig.~\ref{fig:osmosis}).
+However, chemical gardens can also be found in nature as geological structures.
+Although the length- and time-scales are clearly different, the same physical drivers recur in natural settings: semipermeable membranes, osmotic pressure, concentration and pH gradients, buoyancy, fluid dynamics, and precipitation.
+Some examples of geological chemical gardens are hydrothermal vents on the seafloor (Sec.~\ref{sec:hydrothermalvents})~\cite{cardoso2017differing,sainz2018growth,Cartwright2019}.
+In the cryosphere, related structures include brinicles in seawater~\cite{brinicle,teston2024experimental} and analogous formations on other celestial bodies~\cite{vance2019self}.
+Furthermore, such structures, particularly alkaline submarine hydrothermal vents, are now regarded among the prime candidates for the environments where life may have originated on Earth~\cite{russell1994,russell1997,Cartwright2019,cardoso2020}, within inorganic pores and vesicles~\cite{ding2019intrinsic,ding2024dynamics}, via processes that embed patterns and information at interfaces between mineral phases~\cite{cartwright2012beyond,cartwright2016dna,cartwright2024information}.